Gimik

-Gimik is a Philippine youth-oriented television series produced and broadcast by ABS-CBN.
-The show ran from June 15, 1996, to February 6, 1999, replacing Game Na Game Na! and was replaced by G-mik every Saturday for 90 minutes and was shown internationally through TFC.
+Gimik is a Philippine television drama series broadcast by ABS-CBN.
+Directed by Laurenti Dyogi, starring Judy Ann Santos, Rico Yan, Diether Ocampo, G. Toengi, Mylene Dizon, Jolina Magdangal, Marvin Agustin, Bojo Molina, Patrick Garcia, Kaye Abad, Kristopher Peralta, Diego Castro III, Andrea Blaesi, Dominic Ochoa, Kristine Hermosa, Paula Peralejo, John Lloyd Cruz, Cheska Garcia, Carlos Agassi, Baron Geisler, Laura James and Desiree del Valle.
+It aired on the network's Saturday afternoon line up from June 15, 1996 to February 6, 1999, replacing Game na Game Na! and was replaced by G-mik.

-The series was streaming on Jeepney TV YouTube channel.
+The series is streaming online on YouTube.

 Premise

 Gimik circles throughout the lives of 12 juveniles.
 It tackles the fun, experiences and the problems that the youth encounter.
 Pre-marital sex, unwanted pregnancy, insecurities of a middle child, sibling rivalry, broken families, parent-child conflict, jealousy, animosity, sexual preference, aids awareness, love relationships and student life.

 Plot

 Dianne (Judy Ann Santos), is an only child of a very modern couple, a young socialite.
 Ricky (Rico Yan), a son of rich doctors, the boy-next-door and is the object of Dianne's fancy.
 He was a medical student but changed his course to Business Administration afterwards.
 Gina (G. Toengi), is the older sister of Carlo (Patrick Garcia) the best friend of Toffee (Kristopher Peralta).
 Gina is a Textiling Major.
 Their parents are in the States and they live with their grandmother.
 Joey (Marvin Agustin), tactless and as such is suffering from the Middle Child Syndrome.
 He is a Computer Science Major.
 Jigs (Diego Castro), an asthmatic teenager with an over-protective mother.
 Gary (Diether Ocampo), dropped out from school because he enjoys working, he is a product of a broken family.
 Melanie (Mylene Dizon), a working student in a video shop.
 She moved from the province to study Nursing through a scholarship.
 She is a boarder in Kakai's (Kaye Abad) house.
 She and Andi (Andrea Blaesi) are inseparable and are in the age of experimenting.
 Ese (Jolina Magdangal), a fine arts student, bubbly and the colorful one and Brian (Bojo Molina), a medical student whose mother has animosity to Melanie as his girlfriend.
 Dianne and Gina are best friends as well as Ricky and Gary whose love stories are intertwined.
 Ese and Joey's love hate relationship, Melanie and Brian's thorny relationship add spices in the entire series.